What Is Accrued Interest and How Is It Calculated?

 The Difference Between Interest and Accrued Interest

-In accounting, accrued interest and interest may seem similar concepts, but have distinct meanings.
+In accounting, accrued interest and interest may seem similar concepts, but they have distinct meanings.
 Interest refers to the cost of borrowing money or the return earned on investments, typically expressed as a percentage.
 On the other hand, interest accrual means the amount of interest that has accumulated over a specific period but has not yet been paid or received.
+This accumulated figure is sometimes reflected as an unpaid interest amount in financial statements.

 The main difference lies in the timing: interest is the overall cost or earnings, while accrued interest is the portion that has been earned or incurred up to a particular point in time.
 Understanding this distinction is crucial for accurate financial reporting and decision-making.